-This wasn't my first time.
-Professional lasers have been a crucial part of my skincare regimen ever since I had my son (for reference, he just turned 9).
+Professional lasers have been a crucial part of my skincare regimen ever since I had my son (who just turned nine).
 You see, I developed serious melasma during my pregnancy (a form of pigmentation induced by hormones and light), and I treated it with three sessions of IPL (aka intense pulsed light) as soon as I could.
 But even though that treatment left me with baby smooth, clear skin, unfortunately, once you develop melasma, it never goes away.
 So I've been on a preventative melasma management plan ever since, which means monthly lactic and salicylic peels, brightening serums, retinol creams, and laser treatments.

-Seeing it written down like that makes it seem more labor-intensive than it is, but for me, keeping my skin fit and healthy generates the same feel-good endorphins as a solid workout.
-True story.
-So when a colleague told me about the new Regeneo Facial that uses your own blood as an anti-aging, regenerative serum that can improve pigment problems, my intrigue levels piqued to an all time high.
-I'd heard about the vampire facial before (thanks, Kim Kardashian West), but this procedure didn't involve needles reinjecting my own blood back into my face.
+It seems more labor-intensive than it is, but for me, keeping my skin healthy generates the same feel-good endorphins as a solid workout.
+So when a colleague told me about the new Regeneo Facial that uses your own blood as an anti-aging, regenerative serum that can improve pigment problems, my intrigue levels piqued to an all-time high.
+I'd heard about the vampire facial before (thanks to Kim Kardashian West), but this procedure didn't involve needles reinjecting my own blood back into my face.
 Ouch.
 Rather, it would be used to help heal my skin faster after it was treated with Clear + Brilliant, the popular skin-resurfacing laser.
 Sign me up.

 While I was excited going into the treatment, I have to admit the nerves took hold as I watched the nurse extract blood from my right arm.
 I've donated blood a few times before, so the process wasn't painful or scary, but I did start to feel a little hesitant about how the blood would be used.
-While the science stacked up (PRP is a miracle serum), I couldn't help but feel strange about plastering my own blood all over my face, but there was no turning back now.
+While the science was stacked up, I couldn't help but feel strange about plastering my own blood all over my face, but there was no turning back now.
 While the Regeneo technology was spinning my blood and separating the rejuvenating platelets, a nurse came and applied some numbing cream all over my face to prep it for the first step—the Clear + Brilliant laser.

-This incredibly popular laser (even Drew Barrymore is a fan) is aimed at "gently" rejuvenating the skin and improving pigmentation (yes, please).
-How?
-Herrmann says it's because it "delivers energy without injuring the surface of the skin."
-Unlike many lasers, it can also be used on almost all skin types (many lasers can't be used on darker skin types because they can burn or cause hyperpigmentation or dark spots).
+This incredibly popular laser (Drew Barrymore is a fan) is aimed at "gently" rejuvenating the skin and improving pigmentation.
+Herrmann says it "delivers energy without injuring the surface of the skin."
+Unlike many lasers, it can also be used on almost all skin types.
+(Many lasers can't be used on darker skin types because they can burn, or cause hyperpigmentation, or dark spots.)

 Thankfully, the whole process didn't take more than 15 to 20 minutes.
 It was quick, but it left my skin pink and feeling raw.
 Needless to say, I welcomed the blood serum next.
 It soothed my hot skin, and I immediately felt the rejuvenating benefits.
 The great thing about Clear + Brilliant is that it's 17 times more porous, which allows the platelet serum to be absorbed more efficiently, and it kick-starts the healing process.
 While there isn't a huge amount of downtime, Herrmann said I could expect my skin to be a little red and rough for the next few days.

 I was also told to leave the blood on my face for at least six hours or so after the procedure.
 As you can see in the above photo, my face was incredibly red and covered in my own blood, so I did feel a little like Lilith from True Blood when exiting the clinic on Rodeo Drive.
-So I did what any woman in this situation would do, and I threw on my big black Céline shades and owned it.
+I threw on my big black Céline shades and owned it.

 The day after the treatment, my skin felt sandpapery and sensitive, but it was nothing I couldn't cover up with some makeup.
 For the next few days, moisturizer, hydrating serums, and sunscreen were applied on the regular.
 The dry, flaky feeling of my skin compelled me to apply thick hydrating masks whenever I could to restore the moisture.
 I also kept out of the sun as much as possible while my skin healed.
 I specifically booked my treatment early on a Saturday morning and cleared my schedule for the weekend just in case.